So, You Think You Love Horses? Some Reflections on the Nature of Horses and Man

 (Saskatchewan, Canada)

 The second prerequisite to have horses was grass.
 As a grazing animal, horses need grass.
 Grass has been covering lawns and pastures ever since I can remember, and we can be forgiven if we believe it has been there since the dawn of time, but such is not the case.
 True grasses are relative newcomers to the plant kingdom.
 Grasses were adapted to live in cooler, drier climates and to be more difficult for herbivores to digest.
 The earliest evidence of grass species is found in dinosaur coprolites (fossilized manure) from India, dating from the Late Cretaceous period.
 However, grasses did not take off until more recently, during the middle Miocene Epoch (10-20 million years ago).
-An overall cooling trend caused a retreat of tropical ecosystems and the expansion of deserts, tundra, and grasslands.
+An overall cooling trend caused a retreat of tropical ecosystems and the expansion of deserts, tundra, and grasslands at the expense of jungles.
 Nature is a wonderful entrepreneur, and it wasted no time filling these new niches with fast-running herbivores that could survive in an open habitat.
-One of these animals was the horse.
+One of these animals was the ancestor of the modern horse.

 Hyracotherium Skeleton